Ralph de Monthermer, 1st Baron Monthermer

 Arms of Monthermer: Or, an eagle displayed vert beaked and membered gules.

-Ralph de Monthermer, 1st Baron Monthermer, Earl of Gloucester, Hertford, and Atholl (c.
-1270 – 5 April 1325) was an English nobleman, who was the son-in-law of King Edward I. His clandestine marriage to the King's widowed daughter Joan greatly offended her father, but he was quickly persuaded to pardon Ralph.
+Ralph de Monthermer, 1st Baron Monthermer (c.
+1270 – 5 April 1325), between 1297 and 1307 jure uxoris Earl of Gloucester and Earl of Hertford, and between 1306 and 1307 also 1st Earl of Atholl, was an English nobleman, who was the son-in-law of King Edward I. His clandestine marriage to the King's widowed daughter Joan greatly offended her father, but he was quickly persuaded to pardon Ralph.

 Biography

 Of unknown parentage, Monthermer was born in Wales.
 Before 1296, he was a squire in the service of Gilbert de Clare, Earl of Gloucester and Hertford and his wife Joan of Acre, the daughter of Edward I. After Gloucester's death in 1295, the widowed countess fell in love with Monthermer, and after inducing her father to knight him, secretly married him in January 1297.
 When she was forced to reveal the marriage in April, the King was enraged, and had Monthermer imprisoned at Bristol.
 Thomas Walsingham relates that, while pleading for her husband, Joan told her father "No one sees anything wrong if a great earl marries a poor and lowly woman.
 Why should there be anything wrong if a countess marries a young and promising man?"
 With the intervention of Anthony Beck, Bishop of Durham, Edward relented, and released Monthermer from prison in August 1297.
 Monthermer then paid homage to Edward at Eltham Palace and was formally recognised as jure uxoris Earl of Gloucester and Hertford.

 In September 1297, Monthermer was summoned to attend a military council at Rochester, and would go on to take an active part in the Wars of Scottish Independence.
 He fought at the Battle of Falkirk in July 1298, and in the December of that year was granted the sum of £1,538 6s.
 8d., to pay for 100 barbed horses for use in the war.

 In 1300, Monthermer fought with his father-in-law at the siege of Caerlaverock.
 The Caerlaverock Roll, a poetic description of all the lords and knights present, refers to him thus (as translated from the original French):